FelixLabelle/felixlabelle.github.io/drafts/fun_with_words_nyt_connections.md

 Gwen).

 Before the experiments my expectation was that increasing any of these hyper-parameters would lead to improved performance.
 For that reason the most surprising trend was that K shot seems to have a very limited impact on performance.
 I'm not sure if this reflects a true trend or an issue with the experiment such as the setup or inappropriate statistical techniques.
-With more data an interesting analysis would be multivariable correlation analysis, for example if smaller models benefit more, if at all, from higher values of K in K-shot.
+With more data an interesting analysis would be multi-variable correlation analysis, for example if smaller models benefit more, if at all, from higher values of K in K-shot.
 Difficulty aware performance would also be interesting, are models only solving easy groups or is there no particular trend?

 <!-- TODO: Add difficulty analysis, given poor performance could-->